Suman234578/-Task-1-Network-Port-Scanning/README.md

 RST received → Port is closed.
 No response or ICMP unreachable → Port is filtered.

-so the result of the previous command is not appropiate so i used thsi instead of that
+so the result of the previous command is not appropiate so i used thsi instead of that i used this command from my own and the target is my own system i attached the scan result as an .txt file nmap -A  192.168.31.182  --min-rate=5000 -oN scan_results.txt

 | Flag                   | Meaning                                                                  |
 | ---------------------- | ------------------------------------------------------------------------ |